-Becoming an MRI Technologist - Education, Certification & Experience
+Becoming an Magnetic Resonance Technologist (MRI) - Education & Certification

 Search For Schools

-Magnetic Resonance Imaging (MRI) is the next generation of medical imaging technology.
-Where potentially hazardous x-rays were once the only way for us to see inside human bodies—short of surgery—we are now able to take clear, useful photos of every part of the human anatomy using an MRI.
+Magnetic resonance imaging (MRI) represented the next generation of medical imaging technology.
+Where potentially hazardous x-rays were once the only way for us to see inside human bodies—short of performing surgery—we are now able to take clear, useful photos of every part of the human anatomy using an MRI.
 These sophisticated and expensive machines are only entrusted to those that learn how to use them: MRI technologists.

 An MRI technologist (MRI tech) is responsible for situating patients whose doctors have deemed it necessary that they get an MRI.
-It may be something a simple as a bad sprain or as life threatening as numerous internal injuries.
+Reasons for MRIs range from something as simple as a bad sprain to life-threatening internal injuries.
 MRI techs explain the MRI process to the patients and prepare them for the machine.
 Then, they position the patient in a way that allows them to take useful images of their injuries.
-Once the images are made, MRI techs use their experience to help physicians to interpret these images and diagnose injuries and illness that are living under the surface of the skin.
+Once the images are made, MRI techs use their experience to help physicians to interpret these images and diagnose injuries and illnesses that are living under the surface of the skin.

 MRI technologists are essential to the hospital setting as they allow greater insight into human issues that doctors could ever get on their own.
 MRIs are non-invasive and extremely effective, meaning MRI techs are in high demand around the country.

 Read on to learn more about how to become an MRI tech.

 Skills & Traits of a Successful MRI Tech